eda-ricercatore/admin-notes/skill-set/domain-specific/computer-security.md

 	- Experience with authentication and authorization protocols like OAuth, OIDC, and, SAML.
 	- Understanding of web technologies: React+Redux, GraphQL, Web-Sockets, etc.
 	- Knowledge of compliance requirements for industry-standard certifications like PCI DSS, SOC2, HIPAA, FedRAMP
++ skill set:
+	- Threat Research Engineer (Remote)
+	- Are you passionate about working on products that make a difference for your customers?
+Do you enjoy building large scale applications that are powered by huge data sets?
+Do you value working in an environment where you're empowered to make key technical decisions across a full stack of technologies?
+If so, a role on the Threat Research Team might be a great fit for you.
+	- As a devoted Researcher who eats, sleeps, and breathes technology, you enjoy learning, discovering, and thinking.
+Because you are awesome, you have a track record that demonstrates that you go beyond just theory and big ideas; you can point to specific deliverables and tangible results.
+You want to make an impact in the security industry.
+	- Build analytics, playbooks, and detections for various Splunk security products.
+	- Build prototypes using existing product capabilities and creating new capabilities using Python, Go, and Javascript.
+	- Create research content (papers, blogs) to be presented at public venues.
+	- Create automation capability, such as lab and product automation, to optimize analytics development and increase market adoption of security analytics.
+	- Research all sorts of cool technologies and test ways to turn your abstract ideas into rapid prototype proof of concepts and systems that solve real- world problems.
+	- Write highly efficient, robust, and object-oriented code for a variety of security use cases across various modalities, such as cloud and mobile.
+	- Tinker, pull at threads, and investigate methods and means by which we can solve today's security challenges with containerization, cloud and mobile technologies.
+	- Work closely with a team made up of master problem solvers from a diverse group of backgrounds.
+	- 3+ years of Software Engineering experience.
+	- Bachelor's degree in Computer Science or equivalent training and work experience.
+	- Experience with Python and Javascript.
+Ideally you may have built and maintained open-source projects.
+	- Understanding of exploit analysis and detection development.
+	- Solid foundation in API, data structures, algorithms, software design and security.
+	- Experience in writing software and operationalizing it for deployment to cloud services.
+	- Working with the container ecosystem, using tools like Docker, Amazon ECS, and Kubernetes.
+	- Excellent problem-solving skills with great attention to detail.
+	- Strong communication and interpersonal skills.
+	- An uncanny ability to learn new technologies quickly and share your hard-won insights with fellow team members.
+	- Projects within GitHub, with regular contributions to community open-source projects.
+	- Personal research initiatives, hobbies, and projects that you are proud of.
+	- Presentations at industry events such as RSA, Blackhat, Defcon, BSides, IEEE, or ACM.
+	- Filed for and/or granted patents.